The $50K Business Blind Spot: Why 96% of Your Operational Issues Are Invisible to Leadership (And How to Find Them)

 Cost: A business with $2 million in annual revenue and a 45-day cash conversion cycle needs approximately $245,000 in working capital just to stay afloat.
 Many owners do not realize they are carrying this cost and could reduce it dramatically through faster collections, extended payment terms, or inventory optimization.

 How to find it: Map your cash inflows and outflows week-by-week for the next 12 weeks.
 Identify the largest gaps between when cash comes in and when it goes out.
 Calculate how much cash you need to bridge those gaps.
+Tracking the financial health metrics that matter most — especially DSO and cash conversion cycle — makes this blind spot visible in real time.

 Blind Spot #2: Inventory Waste and Obsolescence